-So let's compare the Surface Pro 7 - Microsoft's power tablet - with Apple's high-end model, the 12.9-inch iPad Pro.
+So let's compare the Surface Pro 7 - Microsoft's power tablet - with Apple's high-end model from early 2020, the 12.9-inch iPad Pro.

 Both devices are similar in size, designed to work with each respective companies' stylus and they both aim to replace your laptop, but how do they compare to each other and which is right for you?

 Here is how the Microsoft Surface Pro stacks up against the Apple iPad Pro 12.9 spec-for-spec.